Kevin J. Hsu is an American psychologist and anti-transgender activist.

-Kevin J. Hsu (born circa 1990) is an American psychologist who published pathologizing research on sex and gender minorities while working with his dissertation advisor J. Michael Bailey at Northwestern University.
-He is a “gender critical” millennial associated with sexology’s conservative fringe.
+Hsu published pathologizing research on “shemales” while working with dissertation advisor J. Michael Bailey at Northwestern University.
+Hsu is a “gender critical” millennial associated with sexology’s conservative fringe.

-Hsu grew up in Texas and got a Bachelor’s degree from Northwestern in 2012 and a Ph.D. in 2019.
-He did his psychology internship in the Department of Psychiatry at the University of Illinois at Chicago.
+Hsu was born in ~1990, grew up in Texas, and attended Northwestern, earning a bachelor’s degree in 2012 and a doctorate in 2019.
+Hsu did a psychology internship in the Department of Psychiatry at the University of Illinois at Chicago.

 His research has focused broadly on understanding sexual orientation using a variety of methods.
 His clinical work has focused primarily on the assessment and treatment of adults with various psychiatric problems, including anxiety, depression, and substance abuse.